mre/endler.dev/content/2024/what-to-write/index.md

 What people *actually* want to know is how to come up with something *interesting* to write.
 But why should that matter?
-Who's the judge of what's interesting?
-And what if people don't find it interesting?
+What if people don't find it interesting?
 Was it a waste of time?

+## Why Write?

 There's this funny thing which happens when you write for a while: you forget what excited you about writing in the first place.